The King of Limbs: Artwork and packaging

-Release
+Release and promotion

-Radiohead announced The King of Limbs on their website on 14 February 2011.
+Radiohead formed a limited liability company, Ticker Tape Ltd, to release The King of Limbs.
+They announced it on their website on 14 February 2011.
 It was released on 18 February, a day early, as the website was ready ahead of schedule.
-The download version was sold for £6, with a special edition of the album, released on 9 May 2011, sold for £30.
-The special edition contains the album on CD and two 10-inch vinyl records, additional artwork, a special record sleeve, and a "colour piece of oxo-degradable plastic package".
-The King of Limbs was released on CD and vinyl on March 28, 2011 by XL Recordings in the United Kingdom, TBD in the United States and Hostess Entertainment in Japan.
+The download version was sold for £6.
+A special edition, released on 9 May, was sold for £30.
+It contained the album on CD and two 10-inch vinyl records, additional artwork, a special record sleeve and oxo-degradable plastic packaging.